MHageH/mcontrol/README.md

 mcontrol
 ```

-The drone should take position in theory.
-It will behave incorrectly untill
+The drone should take position in theory, needs real flight testing.
-the implementation of the initial position

 You can mod the MControl::start() function to change the required setpoints.